Looking To Start A Podcast? Here Are Some Podcast Obstacles To Expect

 You can have the highest quality equipment available, but it will come across to your listeners if your energy is low.
 You have to be upbeat - without being fake - and show passion for the topic.

-If you have a guest on, you should be engaged and enthusiastic the person took the time out to speak with you.
-With podcasts, you’re judged by your energy, not the sound of your voice.
+If you have a guest on, you should be engaged and enthusiastic about the person who took the time out to speak with you.
+With podcasts, you're judged by your energy, not the sound of your voice.

 So practice your tone and inflection in the mirror as often as possible.

 Listen to yourself whenever you can.